Simple-Software-Solutions/SSS-Core/doc/build-osx.md

     chmod 600 "/Users/${USER}/Library/Application Support/SSS/sss.conf"

-The first time you run sssd, it will start downloading the blockchain.
+The first time you run sssolutionsd, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 You can monitor the download process by looking at the debug.log file: